Gray vs Blue vs Green Contacts on Brown Eyes: Honest Comparison

 How to decide in 30 seconds

-- Want nobody to notice at all?
-None of these — go hazel, covered in the dark-eyes color guide.
+Want nobody to notice at all?
+None of these — go hazel, which the dark-eyes color guide covers.

 FAQ

-Which color is most popular on dark eyes?
+Which color is most popular on dark eyes — gray, blue or green?

 Do blue contacts ever look natural on brown eyes?